Cofucan/cofucan/README.md

 My name is Uche Ofia, aka Cofucan.
 I am a Full Stack Developer, Data Analyst, Designer and Gamer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">, located in Nigeria.
 I was a graphics designer and 3D artist for many years before moving into software development.

 - 🔭 I’m currently working on full stack web projects using Python frameworks and HTML/CSS/JS
-- 🌱 I’m also working on Exploratory Data Analysis projects using Python and SQL as well as Data Vizualization with Tableau and Excel
+- :game_die: I’m also working on Exploratory Data Analysis projects using Python and SQL as well as Data Vizualization with Tableau and Excel
-- 🌱 I’m currently taking a nanodegree on Data Analytics in Udacity sponsored by ALX-Africa
+- :kite: I’m currently taking a nanodegree on Data Analytics in Udacity sponsored by ALX-Africa
-- 🌱 I’m also taking the Google Data Analytics Specialization on Coursera
+- :ladder: Also taking the Google Data Analytics Specialization on Coursera
 - 👯 I’m looking to collaborate on web dev projects, especially looking for Product Designers who can create Hi-Fi designs and prototypes, which I can then implement on the frontend and backend
-- 🤔 I’m looking looking to also learn other languages and frameworks, specifically React, TypeScript (for frontend development) and Rust (as a low level language)
+- 🤔 I am also learning other languages and frameworks, specifically React, TypeScript (for frontend development) and Rust (as a low level language)
-- 😄 I am a seller on Fiverr where I create spreadsheets for businesses to manage their data and inventory
+- :white_check_mark: I am a seller on Fiverr where I create spreadsheets for businesses to manage their data and inventory
 - 💬 At the moment, I am open to remote jobs and internship opportunities
 - 📫 You can reach me on [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/cofucan) or [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:coolucheofia@gmail.com)